ITV Tyne Tees: Bullying at Tyne Tees

 In March 2009, The Guardian newspaper reported that there was bullying at Tyne Tees that lasted for six years.
-One manager was accused of using inappropriate language about people with disabilities, women reporters, Chinese people and gypsies.
+One manager was accused of using inappropriate language about people with disabilities, women reporters, Chinese people and Romani people.
 The manager was disciplined after one inquiry, but then more journalists complained about the same manager.
 The manager defended himself by claiming he was using black humour.
 He finally left the company with a pay-off of about £50,000.
 The original whistleblower left the company in 2006 and was paid £80,000 after threatening to take his case to an employment tribunal.
 Following this incident, ITV adopted an anti-bullying programme.
 An ITV spokesman advised that the total cost of the five bullying investigations was £1 million.

 2010s

 On 23 July 2013, proposals to reintroduce fully separate regional news services for the ITV Tyne Tees and ITV Border regions were approved by OFCOM.
 On 16 September 2013 both ITV News Tyne Tees and Lookaround were restored as two single 30-minute regional programmes on weekdays with separate shorter daytime and weekend bulletins reintroduced.